instillai/TensorFlow-Course/docs/tutorials/1-basics/variables/README.rst

 demonstrate that the ``tf.global_variables_initializer()`` is nothing but ``tf.variables_initializer`` when you yield all the variables as the input argument.

-Initilization of a variables using other existing variables
+Initialization of a variables using other existing variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 New variables can be initialized using other existing variables' initial